Nadineislam/MyOwnProgrammingLanguage/README.md

 .<content>: A non-terminal that represents the declaration or assignment statement or if condition or switch case or for loops.

 .<declare>: A non-terminal that represents a variable declaration.

 .<assign>: A non-terminal that represents an assignment statement.

-.<if_stmt>: A non-terminal that represents if condition.
+.<ifstmt>: A non-terminal that represents if condition.
 .<operation>: A non-terminal that represents operators.

-.<for_stmt>: A non-terminal that represents a for loop assignment.
+.<forstmt>: A non-terminal that represents a for loop assignment.

-.<update_stmt>: A non-terminal that represents a for loop increment or decrement.
+.<updatestmt>: A non-terminal that represents a for loop increment or decrement.